School Programs FAQs

 A gallery activity can accommodate up to 25 people (students and adult chaperones), and requires a minimum of 15 participants.
 We limit gallery activities to a maximum of 25 people to ensure that the entire group can see the items we are discussing, facilitate effective movement through the galleries, and maintain adequate space for the movement of museum staff and other visitors through the space.

-For school workshops, there is a 15 student minimum and a 30 student maximum; fee includes one adult chaperone (including teachers) for every five students.
+For school workshops, there is a 15 student minimum and a 30 student maximum (20 max for kindergarten); fee includes one adult chaperone (including teachers) for every five students.
 This is the maximum number of adults allowed; we limit the number of chaperones to ensure exits remain clear, avoid crowding and limit distractions.

 Please note: only students on the field trip are allowed in program spaces; additional adults and parents with other children are welcome to explore the museum galleries during scheduled programs.